pukumars2003/ZeoTap-Weather-Forecast/README.md

 # ZeoTap Weather Forescast

 ZeoTap Weather Forecast is a web application that provides users with accurate and up-to-date weather forecasting information.
 Built using Python and Flask, this application retrieves and displays weather data in an intuitive interface.
+# Result
+Open your web browser and go to `http://127.0.0.1:5000` to view the application.
 ## Features

 - View current weather conditions